 Top film and TV locations

 Glasgow is a big hit as a filming location for Hollywood movies and TV shows, due to the city's grid street system and varied architecture.
-Find out which productions have filmed where.
+And with the Glasgow Film Festival taking place from 1-12 March, there's no better time to discover which productions have filmed where.

 Indiana Jones (city centre)